swaroopnadella/playwright-java/README.md

  - Syntax for React selectors: "_react=componentName[attributeName='attributeValue']"
  - Example code for React selectors with Netflix website: page.locator("_react=UISelect[data-uia='language-picker']")

 5. Frames
  - frameLocator method : using selector
  - frame method : using name

 6. Shadow DOM Elements (shadow-root)
  - shadow-root elements can be accessed the same way like other elements (non shadow-root)
  - No need to use the Javascriptexecutor code in Playwright, which is needed in Selenium.

+7. Web Tables
+ - Using the Scope selector we can work on the Web Table elements.
+ - Syntax - locator(":scope") method
+ - We can pass a unique value to select an row and perform operations on the elements in that row.